 In my last Groundhog Day Resolutions report, I noted that executing on my goals is still difficult despite being for my own benefit.
+This is baffling.
 Shouldn’t I be more excited?
 Shouldn’t it feel easier?
 Why does this keep happening?
+What the hell is wrong with me???

-My hypothesis was that the cause is not method or process, but long-held anxieties and frustrations generating powerful emotional frictionMore specifically Persistent Demand Avoidance (PDA) which I outlined in the previous report., and that addressing anxiety itself might yield improvementI should note that friction also comes from frustration with messy realities, but that’s a topic for another post..
+Last month, I speculated that long-held anxieties and frustrations were generating powerful emotional frictionMore specifically Persistent Demand Avoidance (PDA) which I outlined in the previous report. which led to my sluggish performance.
+From that, I hypothesized that by addressing anxiety itself I might remove that friction, which would lead to improvementI should note that friction also comes from frustration with messy realities, but that’s a topic for another post..

 By increasing positive experiences related to my anxieties, I could overcome past anxieties with happier recent memories.